donfiguerres/toy-robot-simulator-python/README.md

 ### Architecture

 The Model-View-Controller (MVC) Framework is the architecture followed in this project.
+This is a tried and tested architecture that provides better maintainability of a software project due to separation of concerns.

 - The model component, not to be confused with ORM models, refers to the domain entities being modeled in the application - already discussed in the previous section.